ohenley/awesome-ada/README.md

 #### GPL (with linking exception)

-- [fsf-gnat](https://www.getadanow.com/) - Free Software Foundation compiler for the Ada programming language which forms part of the GNU Compiler Collection.
-It supports all versions of the language, i.e. Ada 2012, Ada 2005, Ada 95 and Ada 83.
+- [fsf-gnat](https://github.com/alire-project/GNAT-FSF-builds/releases) - Free Software Foundation compiler for the Ada programming language which forms part of the GNU Compiler Collection.
+It supports all versions of the language, i.e. Ada 2022, Ada 2012, Ada 2005, Ada 95 and Ada 83.

 #### MIT